Trethewey House built in 1919 for B.C. lumber baron Joseph Ogle “J.O.” Trethewey.

 You can learn more about our membership on our membership page.

-Field trips to Trethewey House Heritage Site are approximately 90 minutes long and consist of two 45-minute programs of your choice from the selections below (please note: the Trainwhistles and Schoolbells Outreach Program is not offered on site and is not available during field trips).
+Field trips to Trethewey House Heritage Site are approximately 90 minutes long and consists of two 45-minute programs (please note: the Abbotsford – From Many Villages to City Outreach Program is not offered on site and is not available during field trips).

 Looking for additional information about our school programs or how your program will work at Trethewey House Heritage Site?
-Our Frequently Asked Questions may have the answer!
+Our tours and programs page may have the answer!
 Still have questions?
-Please contact our Programs Manager at firstname.lastname@example.org.
+Please contact our Programs Manager at email@example.com.